talhapaksoy-ds/campaign-allocation-milp/README.md

 # Marketing Campaign Budget Allocation under Operational Constraints (MILP)

-## Problem Overview
-Companies must allocate a limited marketing budget across a set of candidate campaigns.
-Each campaign has a cost, an expected return (ROI), a risk score, an expected reach, and a channel label (e.g., Social, Search, TV, Email).
-The goal is to select an optimal portfolio of campaigns that maximizes risk-adjusted return while satisfying realistic operational constraints.

-## Draft Mathematical Model
-**Index**
-- i = 1..n campaigns
-- k channels

-**Parameters**
-- Cost_i: investment cost of campaign i
-- ROI_i: expected return coefficient of campaign i
-- Risk_i: risk score of campaign i
-- Reach_i: expected reach of campaign i
-- B: total available budget
-- C_k: set of campaigns in channel k
-- L_k: maximum number of campaigns allowed in channel k
-- R_min: minimum total reach requirement
-- λ (lambda): risk penalty parameter

-**Decision variable**
-- x_i ∈ {0,1}: 1 if campaign i is selected, 0 otherwise

-**Objective (risk-adjusted)**
-max  Σ(ROI_i * x_i)  -  λ Σ(Risk_i * x_i)

-**Constraints**
-- Budget:      Σ(Cost_i * x_i) ≤ B
-- Channel cap: Σ_{i∈C_k} x_i ≤ L_k   for all k
-- Reach:       Σ(Reach_i * x_i) ≥ R_min
-- Binary:      x_i ∈ {0,1}

-## Expected Method
-This project will use **Mixed Integer Linear Programming (MILP)** due to binary selection decisions with linear objective and constraints.
-The model will be implemented in Python and solved using a MILP solver (Gurobi or PuLP).

-## Data Plan
-A synthetic dataset generator will be used to create realistic campaign attributes:
-- n campaigns (e.g., 30/50/80)
-- costs in a plausible range (e.g., 10k–200k)
-- ROI coefficients and risk scores with controllable distributions
-- channel labels with configurable proportions
-- reach values to support a minimum reach constraint

-If real data is later obtained, it can replace the synthetic generator without changing the model.
+## Chosen Pathway
+**Path B – Real Optimization Problem**

+This project focuses on solving a real decision-making problem using an optimization model.
+The objective is to determine which marketing campaigns should be selected under limited budget and operational constraints.

+---

+## Problem Description

+Companies often run multiple marketing campaigns across channels such as social media, search advertising, email marketing, and television.
+Each campaign requires a certain investment and produces different levels of expected return and audience reach.
+Because marketing budgets are limited, managers must decide which campaigns should be selected to achieve the best overall outcome.

+This project develops an optimization model that allocates a limited marketing budget across a set of campaigns.
+The model selects the combination of campaigns that maximizes expected return while satisfying constraints such as budget limits, minimum reach requirements, and channel restrictions.

+---

+## Modeling Plan

+The campaign selection problem will be modeled as a **Mixed Integer Linear Programming (MILP)** problem.

+### Decision Variable
+- x_i ∈ {0,1}
+- x_i = 1 if campaign i is selected, otherwise 0

+### Objective
+Maximize the risk-adjusted return of the selected campaigns:

+max Σ(ROI_i * x_i) − λ Σ(Risk_i * x_i)

+### Key Constraints

+Budget constraint

+Σ(Cost_i * x_i) ≤ B

+Minimum reach constraint

+Σ(Reach_i * x_i) ≥ R_min

+Channel limit constraint

+Σ(i ∈ C_k) x_i ≤ L_k

+These constraints ensure that the selected campaign portfolio respects budget limits, achieves sufficient audience reach, and maintains a balanced distribution across marketing channels.

+---

+## Data

+The project uses a marketing campaign dataset containing campaign-level information such as campaign type, marketing channel, cost, and performance indicators.
+These variables are used to derive the model parameters including campaign cost, expected return, and reach.

+If necessary, additional synthetic campaign records may be generated to test the model under different experimental scenarios.

+---

 ## Repository Structure

-- `data/`: dataset files or links, and synthetic generator
-- `src/`: model, solver, and experiment scripts
-- `results/`: tables/plots/logs produced by experiments
+campaign-allocation-milp

+README.md
+requirements.txt

+data/
+    marketing_campaign_dataset.csv

+src/
+    model.py
+    solve.py
+    utils.py

+data/ contains the dataset used in the optimization model.
+src/ contains the optimization model and solver scripts.

+---

+## How to Run

+1. Install required Python packages

+pip install -r requirements.txt

+2. Make sure the dataset is located inside the data/ folder.

+3. Run the solver script

+python src/solve.py

+The script will load the dataset, build the optimization model, and compute the campaign selection results.